Modern Slavery Statement — Commercial Waste Earls Court

 Our policies set clear expectations for behaviour and compliance across the business.
 The company issues guidance for managers and procurement teams that outlines supplier selection criteria, monitoring obligations and escalation routes.
 We provide regular training to staff involved in contracting and operations to ensure they can recognise signs of labour exploitation and understand their reporting responsibilities.
 We apply enhanced screening for subcontractors involved in manual handling, vehicle operation and facilities maintenance.

-Field team conducting a site check during a supplier audit in Earls Court Supplier engagement for commercial waste in Earls Court means active collaboration to drive ethical standards.
+A man wearing a safety helmet and dark jacket stands in front of a large pile of assorted waste materials, including broken electronic devices, plastic and metal fragments, and other debris, arranged in a heap outdoors on a paved surface.
+The background shows a cluttered mixture of discarded items, with some pieces leaning at angles and others stacked irregularly.
+The scene is in black and white, emphasizing the textures and chaotic arrangement of waste typical of commercial rubbish clearance, which Commercial Waste Earls Court may handle in the local area near London.
+The individual's posture suggests inspection or assessment of the waste, indicating a professional environment related to rubbish removal services.
+The setting appears to be on a driveway or service yard, with no visible vehicles or equipment in the immediate vicinity, focusing entirely on the waste and the person overseeing its management.
+Supplier engagement for commercial waste in Earls Court means active collaboration to drive ethical standards.
 We require suppliers to maintain records of working hours, wage payments and identity checks where lawful, and to allow reasonable access for audits.
 When concerns arise, we implement proportionate corrective actions that may include supplier development plans, clear timelines for improvement, and where necessary, contractual termination.
 Transparency and accountability are central to our approach.

 Our zero-tolerance policy is enforced by clear contractual clauses, performance monitoring and the authority to remove suppliers that fail to remediate identified abuses.
 We encourage a culture where employees and supply chain workers can speak up without fear of retaliation.
 Senior management regularly reviews compliance performance metrics and reports on progress to the Board and relevant stakeholders, ensuring the policy is embedded into day-to-day operations across Earls Court commercial waste activities.